Russian Decorative Arts by Cynthia Coleman Sparke

 With Easter drawing near and the recent discovery of The Third Imperial Easter Egg, thought lost for over 100 years, all eyes are on the legendary Russian designer, Faberge.
 Each of the 50 Faberge eggs created for the Tsar took one year to complete - from the original conception to delivery on Good Friday each Easter.

 Russian Decorative Arts is an informative guide to Russian artworks and their historical context written by Cynthia Coleman Sparke, Russian Art consultant at Bonhams.
-Published by Antique Collectors' Club, the book covers a wide range of crafts from Faberge, jewelry, woodwork, hardstone, glass and porcelain to precious metals, explained against the fascinating backdrop of Russian history.
+Published by Antique Collectors' Club, the book covers a wide range of crafts from Faberge, jewellery, woodwork, hardstone, glass and porcelain to precious metals, explained against the fascinating backdrop of Russian history.
 Each topic is detailed with an illustrated chapter which introduces the creative technique, its specific Russian characteristics and an overview of the principle makers.

-Pre-Revolutionary Russia is explored through the glittering artifacts of the Tsarist era from as far back as the 16th and 17th centuries and focusing in particular on works created in the 18th, 19th and early 20th centuries, as night fell on the Imperial rule.
+Pre-Revolutionary Russia is explored through the glittering artefacts of the Tsarist era from as far back as the 16th and 17th centuries and focusing in particular on works created in the 18th, 19th and early 20th centuries, as night fell on the Imperial rule.

 Russia's last great Imperial celebration took place at the Winter Palace in St Petersburg with the lavish ball of 1913 celebrating 300 years of Romanov rule.
 The finest gowns, jewels, snuff boxes, and banqueting tableware of the Tsarist era were sumptuously displayed then for the last time.